Role-based access control

 Tip

 Use descriptive role names that clearly reflect their purpose.
-For example, use Role_Finance_ReadOnly for finance team members who require read-only access.
+For example, use Role_Finance_ReadOnly for finance team members who need read-only access.

 Create a database role in Security Manager

-To create a database role using the CREATE ROLE statement, open SQL Editor and execute the query to create a database role.
+To create a database role using the CREATE ROLE statement, open SQL Editor and execute the statement.

 USE <database_name>;